 “To get people to the point where there’s more openness – that’s a big challenge.
 But I think we’ll do it.
 I just think it will take time.
 The concept that the world will be better if you share more is something that’s pretty foreign to a lot of people, and it runs into all these privacy concerns.” ~Mark Zuckerberg (Source)

-A few months ago, as I was reading about medieval privacy in Barbara Tuchman’s A Distant Mirror: The Calamitous 14th Century, I began to see privacy-related stories pop up in the news about how much personal data tech companies like Google and Facebook collect on their customers.
-At about the same time, I started a new writing project at work related to the European Union General Data Protection Regulation, a sweeping law designed to increase consumer privacy protections (the law went into effect on May 25th).
+A few months ago, as I was reading about medieval privacy in Barbara Tuchman’s A Distant Mirror: The Calamitous 14th Century, I began to see stories pop up in the news about how much personal data tech companies like Google and Facebook collect on their customers.
+At about the same time, I started a new writing project at work related to the European Union General Data Protection Regulation, a sweeping new law designed to increase consumer privacy protections in European countries.
 It was a relatively unique situation in which my reading interests overlapped both with what I was seeing in the news and what I was actually doing in my day job.

 Naturally I started asking certain questions: how does what we know of medieval privacy compare to privacy today?
 Does the contrast between then and now teach us anything interesting or valuable about modern privacy concerns?
 Is what we have today “better”?